-\subsubsection{4-Oscillators}
+\subsubsection{4-oscillators}

-Similar computations were performed on the $4$-Oscillator Kuramoto model, which has a three-dimensional parameter space.
+Similar computations were performed on the $4$-oscillator Kuramoto model, which has a three-dimensional parameter space.
 Following the theoretical bounds, we only considered sample points in $[-3/4,3/4]^3$.
-Figure~\ref{fig:kuramoto4}(a) shows a two-dimensional slice of the parameter space using uniformly selected points while Figure~\ref{fig:kuramoto4}(b) illustrates some of the near boundary data.
-Table~\ref{tab:knn-k4} summarizes the results when using a 1-NN classification method which are consistent with previous experiments.
+Figure~\ref{fig:kuramoto4}(a) shows a two-dimensional slice of the parameter space using uniformly selected points, while Figure~\ref{fig:kuramoto4}(b) illustrates some of the near boundary data.
+Table~\ref{tab:knn-k4} summarizes the results when using the classifiers from the previous section.

-In our experiment using the neural network method, it is apparent that the network was unable to fully separate the data samples with correct labels for some of the near boundary points.
+In our experiment, it became apparent that the neural network was unable to fully separate the data samples with correct labels for some of the near boundary points.
 We hypothesize that, although learning converged, it likely reached a local minimum in the optimization landscape.
 As the dimensionality of the data and the number of training data points grow, the complexity of the optimization landscape increases which makes it less likely to reach the global minimum or at least one that is truly optimal.
-This scenario is worsened by the absence of a regularization term where it has been shown empirically~\cite{mehta2018} that the number of local minima in the optimization landscape of a neural network decreases as stronger regularization is enforced.
+This scenario is worsened by the absence of a regularization term where it is empirically known~\cite{mehta2018} that the number of local minima in the optimization landscape of a network decreases as stronger regularization is enforced.